emma-sax4/emmasax4.info/_posts/2020-02-22-the-benefits-of-gratitude.md

 ## How Does Gratitude Work?

-Although my post is titled "The Science of Gratitude," I'm not going to try to explain our brains.
-So, I'll just quote Karen Young at Hey Sigmund:
+My post was originally titled _The Science of Gratitude_.
+But as it turns out, I don't really feel comfortable trying to explain our brains.
+So, I renamed the post, and instead, I'll just quote Karen Young at Hey Sigmund:

 > When the brain feels gratitude, the parts of the brain that are activated include the ventral and dorsal medial pre-frontal cortex.
 These areas are involved in feelings of reward (the reward when stress is removed), morality, interpersonal bonding and positive social interactions, and the ability to understand what other people are thinking or feeling.
 >